rongrimes/weewx-tempest-pi/README.md

         key = redacted
 ```
 5. Save the configuration file.
-1. Visit https://github.com/matthewwall/weewx-wcloud, and follow the directions to install wcloud - the weewx extension that sends data to WeatherCloud.
+1. Visit <a href="https://github.com/matthewwall/weewx-wcloud" target="_blank">https://github.com/matthewwall/weewx-wcloud</a>, and follow the directions to install wcloud - the weewx extension that sends data to WeatherCloud.
 1. Restart *weewx*.
 ```
     sudo /etc/init.d/weewx restart